 There are currently six Committees of the Board which are given below:

 Audit Committee includes Five Directors viz.
-Mr. Ajit Shah (Chairman/IndependentDirector) Mrs. Aruna Soman (Independent Director) Mr. Ranjal Laxmana Shenoy (IndependentDirector) Mr. Manoj Khullar (Managing Director) and Mr. Satish Kelkar (Non-ExecutiveDirector).
+Mr. Ajit Shah (Chairman/IndependentDirector) Mrs. Aruna Soman (Independent Director) Mr. Ranjal Laxmana Shenoy (IndependentDirector) Mr. Manoj Khullar (Managing Director) and Mr. Satish Kelkar (Non-ExecutiveDirector) (till 11th February 2019).

 Audit committee met 4 times on 28th May 2018 13th August 201812th November 2018 and 11th February 2019.

 Nomination and Remuneration Committee

-The role of the committee include the Formulation of the criteria for determiningqualifications positive attributes and independence of a director and recommend to theBoard a policy relating to the remuneration of the directors key managerial personneland other employees; formulation of criteria for evaluation of Independent Directors andthe Board; devising a policy on Board diversity; and identifying persons who are qualifiedto become directors and who may be appointed in senior management in accordance with thecriteria laid down and recommend to the Board their appointment and removal anddetermining whether to extend or continue the term of appointment of the independentdirectors on the basis of the report of performance evaluation of independent directors.Nomination and Remuneration Committee met 3 times on 28th May 2018 19thJuly 2018 and 11th February 2019.
+The Board has constituted Nomination and Remuneration Committee which comprises ofIndependent Directors viz.
+Mr. Ranjal Laxmana Shenoy Mr. Ajit Shah and Mrs. Aruna Soman.The role of the committee include the Formulation of the criteria for determiningqualifications positive attributes and independence of a director and recommend to theBoard a policy relating to the remuneration of the directors key managerial personneland other employees; formulation of criteria for evaluation of Independent Directors andthe Board; devising a policy on Board diversity; and identifying persons who are qualifiedto become directors and who may be appointed in senior management in accordance with thecriteria laid down and recommend to the Board their appointment and removal anddetermining whether to extend or continue the term of appointment of the independentdirectors on the basis of the report of performance evaluation of independent directors.Nomination and Remuneration Committee met 3 times on 28th May 2018 19thJuly 2018 and 11th February 2019.